tri-cods/html-css/sections/basic.md

 No content renders on the page, because there is no content in the template at this time.

 ## Command line to Create New folders and files
-After opening your terminal, you:
+After opening your terminal:
 2. $ cd Desktop
 3. $ mkdir website
-4. $ cd website
+4. $ cd website   </br>
 5. $ touch index.html
 6. $ touch about.html